Medicinal herbs can be beneficial to the health of sporting horses, but competition rules and regulations may prohibit their use in some cases.

-Many modern competitive horses never completely adjust to the pressures of competition and remain in a state of chronic stress (CS) throughout the show season.
+Many modern sporting horses never completely adjust to the pressures of competition and remain in a state of chronic stress (CS) throughout the show season.
 The subtle signs are often overlooked or misinterpreted as behavioral issues (King 2006).

 The resulting cortisol increase causes: